temporalio/documentation/docs-src/cli/operator/cluster/system.md

 ---
 id: system
-title: temporal operator system
+title: temporal operator cluster system
 sidebar_label: system
 description: Shows information about the system and its capabilities.
 tags:
     - cli
 ---

 The `temporal operator cluster system` command provides information about the system the Cluster is running on.